kpitene/alert-ssl-wp/plugins/alert-ssl-wp/readme.txt

 = How do I add a new translation manually? =

 To add a new translation:
-1. Copy the `languages/ssl-alert-wp.fr_FR.po` file which has all strings
+1. Copy the `languages/alert-ssl-wp.fr_FR.po` file which has all strings
 2. Create new `.po` and `.mo` files for your language
 3. Place them in the `languages` directory
 4. Compile .mo file with poeditor, gettext command line, or other tool:
-   `msgfmt -c -v -o ssl-alert-wp-fr_FR.mo ssl-alert-wp-fr_FR.po`
+   `msgfmt -c -v -o alert-ssl-wp-fr_FR.mo alert-ssl-wp-fr_FR.po`

 == Screenshots ==